 Step Four: Paint your salty glue lines by using your pipette to drop different colors on to the salt (or if you're using a paintbrush, by gently touching your brush to the salt).
 Watch as the color spreads and mixes!

 Ta-da!
 That's it.
-Your very own pagoda salt painting.
+Your very own pagoda DIY salt painting.

 Click to download the free printables and get started: